-Two players with the same absolute colour preference (see A7.a) shall not meet (therefore no player's colour difference will become >+2 or < -2 nor a player will receive the same colour three times in a row
+Two players with the same absolute colour preference (see A7.a) shall not meet (therefore no player's colour difference will become >+2 or <-2

 Relative Criteria

 (these are in descending priority.
 They should be fulfilled as much as possible.
 To comply with these criteria transpositions or even exchanges may be applied, but no player should be moved down to a lower score bracket).